jschauma/getpass/README.md

 used where security is not important.

-If no password retrieval method is specified, then `getpass.Getpass` will prompt the user on the controlling tty using the provided prompt.
+If no password retrieval method is specified, then `Getpass` will prompt the user on the controlling tty using the provided `prompt`.

+If no `prompt` is provided, then `Getpass` will use "Password: ".

 See also:
 * https://www.netmeister.org/blog/passing-passwords.html